Cape Cod Regional Technical High School

 Cape Cod Regional Technical High School, also known as Cape Tech, Cape Cod Tech, Lower Cape Tech, and sometimes abbreviated as CCT, is a public vocational and technical high school located in Harwich, Massachusetts, United States.

 Cape Cod Regional Technical High School was founded in 1975.
 The school accepts students from the towns of Mashpee, Barnstable, Yarmouth, Harwich, Dennis, Chatham, Brewster, Orleans, Eastham, Wellfleet, Truro and Provincetown.
 Cape Cod Tech is located just off Route 6 in Harwich at Exit 82.

 The school has an approximate enrollment of 650+ students in grades 9–12.
 The previous school building has been closed and demolished to make way for a new building, which was scheduled to be opened after the 2019–2020 school year, but partially closed due to the COVID-19 Pandemic.
-The Current building has been operating since.